-Similar to the scope of its educational specialty areas, Pharmaceutical Outcomes and Policy (POP) faculty and students work in various complementary areas of research including pharmacoepidemiology, patient safety and program evaluation, sociology-behavioral issues in medication use, and pharmacoeconomics.
+Similar to the scope of its educational specialty areas, Pharmaceutical Outcomes and Policy (POP) faculty and students work in various complementary areas of research including Pharmacoepidemiology and Safety Sciences, Pharmaceutical Health Services Research and Pharmacoeconomics and Outcomes Research.
 Research studies oftentimes involve expertise of several of these areas and cross-cutting methodological approaches.

 Faculty members have been highly successful in attracting extramural research support and are engaged in a variety of ongoing studies, allowing early research experiences of junior graduate students within independent studies experiences.